Partners supporting Australian Triathlon

-Commonwealth Games Association is a member-based organisation (their members are the National Sporting Organisations (NSO’s) representing the sports participating in the Commonwealth Games, which receives no Federal Government funding and exists to plan, administer, coordinate and lead the participation of member sports and their respective athletes and officials in the Commonwealth Games and the Commonwealth Youth Games.
+Commonwealth Games Australia is a member-based organisation (their members are the National Sporting Organisations (NSO’s) representing the sports participating in the Commonwealth Games, which receives no Federal Government funding and exists to plan, administer, coordinate and lead the participation of member sports and their respective athletes and officials in the Commonwealth Games and the Commonwealth Youth Games.

 CGA is committed to identifying the specific needs of members, partners and stakeholders and to developing/delivering systems, programs and support designed specifically to meet these needs.
 For Triathlon Australia, CGA is pleased to provide financial assistance and support to through the Mixed Relay Athlete Development Project and the Paratriathlon Cultural & Development Program.

 Project Clothing - Leading sports apparel company, Project Clothing, is extremely proud to have partnered with Triathlon Australia in a 4 year apparel deal.
 Australian owned, Project Clothing creates technical garments for athletes and teams to enhance performance, comfort and confidence.
 There is an unparalleled commitment to integrating the best technologies available into race garments, so as to ensure optimum functionality for our athletes.
 Our team lives and breathes sports, with extensive industry experience in Australia and overseas.
 Project Clothing continues to work with, Olympic medallists, Commonwealth Games medallists, IRONMAN Champions and a great deal of professional athletes, developing customised suits for all conditions.